Privacy Protection Policy

 For sensitive personal information, RAI will give individuals the opportunity to affirmatively and explicitly (opt-in) consent to the disclosure of the information to a non-agent third party or the use of the information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
 RAI will provide individuals with reasonable mechanisms to exercise their choices.

 By reviewing the Disclosure(s) and completing the Authorization for a background investigation, an individual expressly agrees to the use of PII and consents to RAI’s use of that information in accordance with this Policy.
+Data subjects are informed of the possible risks of such transfers due to the absence of an adequacy decision.
 In the event an individual ops-out of disclosure, the personal information will be deleted unless required to be maintained by law or sound business judgment.
 However, in the event of an opt-out, the data will not be forwarded or utilized by RAI for any further purpose.

 ACCOUNTABILITY FOR ONWARD TRANSFER: RAI obtains signed contracts from EU and United Kingdom record research vendors obligating the agent to provide at least the same level of protection as is required by the relevant EU-US Privacy Shield Framework.
 Vendors are provided with specific documentation to regulate their acquisition and use of criminal research, while detailing standards for data security and privacy guidelines.
 Where RAI has knowledge that an agent is using or disclosing personal information in a manner contrary to this Policy, RAI acknowledges this potential liability and will take reasonable steps to prevent or stop the use or disclosure.